Turkey's Erdogan needs thicker skin, EU's Tusk says

-GAZIANTEP, Turkey/BRUSSELS (Reuters) - Turkey’s president needs a thicker skin against criticism, a senior EU official suggested as European leaders try to shore up support at home for their deal with Ankara to hold back migrants.
+GAZIANTEP, Turkey/BRUSSELS, April 24 (Reuters) - Turkey’s president needs a thicker skin against criticism, a senior EU official suggested as European leaders try to shore up support at home for their deal with Ankara to hold back migrants.

 Former Polish prime minister Donald Tusk, who chairs EU summits, was visiting a refugee camp at Gaziantep near the Syrian border on Saturday with German Chancellor Angela Merkel and was asked about Turkish President Tayyip Erdogan’s legal moves against critical media, including a German comedian.